epfl-dlab/broccoli-plugin/README.md

 a high-res version can be found on YouTube: https://www.youtube.com/watch?v=wg-5UqRaoNs&feature=youtu.be

+# Code
+This code is intended as a reference implementation and platform for further research.
+As such we have included functionality that we consider useful but that has not been evaluated as a part of the current Broccoli publication.
+For example, the plugin has an options menu where it is possible to enable additional user interactions.
+Instead of revealing the translation after an annotation is clicked, the prototype can also show a free-form text input where the user has to guess the translation.
+This is a template for setting up more complex user interactions that might improve word retention.
+However, the current conception of Broccoli builds on passive, zero-effort learning.

 # Installation guide
 The following guide has been tested with Ubuntu 19.10